swiftlang/swift-evolution/proposals/0261-identifiable.md

 ## Introduction

-SwiftUI introduces an `Identifiable` protocol.
-This concept is broadly useful— for diff algorithms, user interface libraries, and other generic code—to correlate snapshots of the state of an entity in order to identify changes.
+This proposal introduces an `Identifiable` protocol, a general concept that is broadly useful— for diff algorithms, user interface libraries, and other generic code—to correlate snapshots of the state of an entity in order to identify changes.
 It is a fundamental notion that deserves representation in the standard library.